Lotus Biscoff Cheesecake

 - Cover tightly with plastic wrap and stick it in the freezer for 1-2 hours or in the fridge for 6 hours.

-To Serve Lotus Cheesecake :
+To Serve Biscoff Cheesecake :

 - Loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.
 With a spatula, lift the cake off and transfer to a serving plate carefully.